Essays – Momentum

-It is particularly useful in description of settings or any narrative in a story to chose nouns that have energy.
+It is particularly useful in description of settings, or any narrative in a story, to choose nouns that have energy.
 When possible, image nouns should be concrete (hawk) rather than abstract (object).
-At times, no choice may be available, but when a choice is available, make it contribute to story imagery and momentum.
+At times, no choice may be available, but when it is, make the choice contribute to story imagery and momentum.
 Here are nouns that have different energies.

 - telephone pole–computer

-What story would you chose?
-A story about rocks, telephones poles and a road in shadow, or a story about hawks, computers, and a river that glitters.
-Right word associations can make good writing better.
+What story would you choose, a story about rocks, telephone poles and a road in shadow, or a story about hawks, computers, and a river that glitters.
+The right word associations can make good writing better.

-Adjectives restrict a noun, or a verb form, and that can be desirable or undesirable.
+Adjectives restrict a noun, or a verb form, and this can be desirable or undesirable.
 Compare adjectival forms and their effectiveness for lively writing.

 Note that every one of these adverbs could be replaced by a construction that showed rather than told.
-Example: for a ”loudly” an author might use “When he shouted little Jennie winced and covered her ears.”
+Example: For ”loudly,” an author might use, “When he shouted, little Jennie winced and covered her ears.”
 Probably too many words for too little effect.
 In this instance, maybe the adverb is better: “Jake spoke loudly to her.”

 Another disadvantage is that adverbs often confuse point of view (and narration) in story telling.
 “He saw the enemy soldier unwillingly aim his rifle.”
-The use of “unwillingly” aim briefly places the point of view to the soldier and outside the “He” subject of the sentence.
+The use of “unwillingly aim,” briefly places the point of view on the soldier and outside the “He” subject of the sentence.
 Remove unwillingly and there is no point of view shift.

 Concrete vs. abstract words.